 A hot bed made using reclaimed bricks and an old window.

-A hot bed is a method for creating raised beds that generate heat to warm plants gently from beneath.
+A hot bed is a method for creating beds that generate heat to warm plants gently from beneath.
 Creating this type of growing area is a great idea if you live in a cool or cold climate and want to keep growing food in your garden all winter long.

 It is important to conserve water in an organic garden.
 You should always use it wisely.
 Creating self-watering wicking beds, ideally attached to your rainwater harvesting system, should help you do use less water.
 It will help you make the most of the water that is available.
 There are a number of wicking bed plans you could work from to create your raised bed, including these ones.